Glenda Jackson: Acting career

-1957–1968: Early career
+1957–1968: Rise to prominence

 In January 1957, Jackson made her professional stage debut in Ted Willis's Doctor in the House at the Connaught Theatre in Worthing.
 This was followed by Terence Rattigan's Separate Tables, while Jackson was still at RADA, and she began appearing in repertory theatre.
 She was also a stage manager at Crewe in repertory theatre.

 From 1958 to 1961, Jackson went through a period of two and a half years in which she was unable to find acting work.
 She unsuccessfully auditioned for the Royal Shakespeare Company (RSC), and undertook what she later described as "a series of soul-destroying jobs".
 This included waitressing at The 2i's Coffee Bar, clerical work for a large City of London firm, answering phones for a theatrical agent, and a role at British Home Stores.
 She also worked as a Bluecoat at Butlin's Pwllheli holiday resort on the Llŷn Peninsula in North West Wales, where her new husband and fellow actor Roy Hodges was a Redcoat.
 Jackson eventually returned to repertory theatre in Dundee, but worked in bars in between acting jobs.

 Jackson made her film debut in a bit part in the kitchen sink drama This Sporting Life (1963).
-A member of the RSC for four years from 1963, she originally joined for director Peter Brook's Theatre of Cruelty season, which included Peter Weiss' Marat/Sade (1965), where she played an inmate of an insane asylum portraying Charlotte Corday, the assassin of Jean-Paul Marat.
+A member of the RSC for four years from 1963, she originally joined for director Peter Brook's Theatre of Cruelty season, which included Peter Weiss's Marat/Sade (1965), in which she played an inmate of an insane asylum portraying Charlotte Corday, the assassin of Jean-Paul Marat.
 The production ran on Broadway in 1965 and in Paris (Jackson also appeared in the 1967 film version).
 She appeared as Ophelia in Peter Hall's production of Hamlet the same year.
 Critic Penelope Gilliatt thought Jackson was the only Ophelia she had seen who was ready to play the Prince himself.

 The RSC's staging at the Aldwych Theatre of US (1966), a protest play against the Vietnam War, also featured Jackson, and she appeared in its film version, Tell Me Lies.
 Later that year, she starred in the psychological drama Negatives (1968), which was not a huge financial success, but won her more good reviews.